isene/RTFM/README.md

 This file viewer is working (on my setup) and is in fact usable - but nowhere near what real file managers can offer.

+Use arrows to browse.
+Use `a` to show all files and `l` to show "long format".